rubycocos/markdown/README.markdown

         - strikethrough

-## Filters (Commandline Only)
+## Filters (Command Line Only)

-For the commandline tool only you can configure preprocessing filters to allow comments, Ruby helpers, and much more.
+For the command line tool only you can configure preprocessing filters to allow comments, Ruby helpers, and much more.
 Example:

     ## Let's use percent style comments